Blessing of the Animals

 St. Mark's Foyer Groups are small groups from our congregation (usually made up of 8-10 adults) that meet to share a simple meal and fellowship on a regular basis, about once a month, often rotating among one another's homes.
 Foyer Group membership changes in the fall of each year.
 For further information or to join a foyer group, please contact Jayne Krebs at (843) 838-3056 or email@example.com.

 Newcomer receptions are organized in private homes to welcome those who have decided to make St. Mark's their community of faith.
 These small, casual gatherings provide an opportunity for new St. Markers to get to know others on a more intimate and focused basis.

 In celebration of the Epiphany season commencing in early January, St. Markers gather in a nearby park for an oyster roast, music and fellowship.
 After a brief Epiphany service around a bonfire at sunset, parishioners and guests enjoy local roasted oysters, hot dogs and chili.

 An old-fashioned covered dish "dinner on the grounds" is scheduled annually on Whitsunday, which usually falls in May or early June.
 This gives our St. Mark's family a chance to enjoy the outdoors on our shady lot on the corner of Paris Avenue and 11th Street before the arrival of the hot Lowcountry summer weather.

 Sunday Coffee Hour

-St. Mark's offers coffee, tea and cookies in the Center after both Sunday services during the "school year."
+St. Mark's offers coffee, tea and cookies in the Center between the services on Sunday mornings during the "school year."
 Cool lemonade is served on the lovely, shady lawn during the summer months.
 Newcomers especially are encouraged to come for refreshments and conversation.
-If you would like to serve on the rotating list of hosts for coffee hour, please contact Celeste Nalwasky, chair of the coffee hour ministry, at email@example.com.
+If you would like to serve on the rotating list of hosts for coffee hour, please contact Celeste Nalwasky, chair of the coffee hour ministry, at firstname.lastname@example.org.